 Says Jitesh Ubrani research manager for IDC Mobile Device Trackers: “2018 was all about getting products into consumers’ homes and both Amazon and Google excelled at this through low-cost smart speakers and multiple bundles across device categories.
 However, 2019 will be more about tying the various devices together to form a more cohesive experience and more importantly, layering in additional services.”

 IoT in the home is also closely tied to the development of AI.
 All of the intelligent assistants currently on the market using AI to deliver life-like responses to user requests.
 The continued development and expansion of IoT is dependent on the parallel evolution of AI, as this is applied to domestic services.

 Coupled with AI is 5G.
 The ultra-fast mobile network is needed to support the high-speed network IoT devices require to deliver their more useful services.
 When data can travel over the mobile network hundreds of times faster than 4G, IoT as a vast sensor network making autonomous vehicles, for instance, possible.
-In the home, 5G removes the data transmission bottleneck to create a smart environment every appliance in your home can connect to.
+In the home, 5G and a best-in-class mesh wifi system removes the data transmission bottleneck to create a smart environment every appliance in your home can connect to.

 Safe and secure?

 Is the acronym IoT more accurately the Internet of Threats?
 After all, with smart devices gaining access to our homes, what is the level of security these devices contain?
 The use of IoT as a foundation for new generations of security systems and the expansion of technologies including smart locks, could our homes be hacked?